 At one point or another, we have all encountered someone who is all too eager to lecture about coffee and the adverse effects it can have on one's physical well-being.
-Most of us have a caffeine-hater in our lives, but next time you come across them, here are some facts that might good to have on hand.
+Most of us have a caffeine-hater in our lives, but next time you come across them, here are some facts that might be good to have on hand.

 Let’s Talk Antioxidants

 Some claim coffee is healthy and energising, while others claim it is addictive and harmful.
-However, one thing we can all agree on is that if you look at the evidence, coffee is one of the most antioxidant rich foods on the planet, which has something to do with why it has been linked to lowering your risk of some serious chronic diseases such as type 2 diabetes, Alzheimer's, Parkinson's and even liver cirrhosis.
+However, one thing we can all agree on is that if you look at the evidence, coffee is one of the most antioxidant rich foods on the planet.
+This has something to do with why it has been linked to lowering your risk of some serious chronic diseases such as type 2 diabetes, Alzheimer's, Parkinson's and even liver cirrhosis.

 In fact, recent studies suggest that coffee delivers more antioxidants than any other food group.
-Believe it or not but caffeine itself is an antioxidant, according to a study published in the Journal of Physical Chemistry B by ACS.
+Believe it or not, but caffeine itself is an antioxidant, according to a study published in the Journal of Physical Chemistry B by ACS.

 On another note, a great way to optimise the absorption of these antioxidants is to take MCT oil with your coffee, as this improves absorption in the gut.
 A new animal study compared the effects of MCT oil versus safflower oil on the absorption of a specific class of antioxidants, and MCT oil enhanced tissue uptake of antioxidants to a much greater degree than safflower oil.